-The SFY23-25 Funding Offer List and Intended Use Plan documents' Table 12: Small Community Project Priority List and Estimated Centennial Grant and CWSRF FP Loan Need in the Next Biennium (Table 12) includes a list of small community projects and estimated project costs.
+Starting in SFY23, each Funding Offer List and Intended Use Plan document contains Table 12: Small Community Project Priority List and Estimated Centennial Grant and CWSRF FP Loan Need in the Next Biennium (Table 12).
+Table 12 is a list of small community projects with an active agreement and estimated project costs for current and future project phases.
 These projects represent priority need for funding subsidy in the form of Centennial grant, CWSRF FP loan, and CWSRF standard loan for wastewater facility design and construction in the next biennium.
 The wastewater projects for specific communities listed on Table 12 of the Offer List are based on projects Ecology has already rated, ranked, and provided funding for, or projects for which applications were submitted, rated, ranked, but not yet offered or awarded funding.

 One of the goals of SCPPL is to reduce or minimize barriers small communities face in accessing and utilizing funds from Ecology's Water Quality Combined Funding Program.
-For SCPPL projects, the Recipient will not have to submit new applications to fund the next project step.
+For projects funded using the SCPPL process, the Recipient does not have to submit a new application to fund the next project step.
 Instead, funds can be amended into an existing funding agreement after the current step (planning or design) is completed.